 Classic snickerdoodles are dressed up for fall with the addition of pumpkin pie spice.
 These delicious Pumpkin Spice Snickerdoodles are a great way to start off your fall season baking!

-Snickerdoodles rank very high on my list of favorite cookies.
+Classic snickerdoodles rank very high on my list of favorite cookies.
 They are absolutely perfect in their simplicity.
-For this reason, I tread lightly when it came to modifying my basic recipe to come up with this fall-inspired version.
+For this reason, I tread lightly when it came to modifying my base recipe to come up with this fall-inspired version.

 A true Snickerdoodle recipe will always include cream of tartar.
 What the heck is cream of tartar?
-It is an acidic by-product of the wine making process which makes it A-ok with me.
+It is an acidic by-product of the wine making process (strange but true!).
 It’s commonly used as a stabilizer and to add volume when making meringue.
 It’s also a component of baking powder.
 In this recipe, it helps to activate the baking soda and lends to the distinctive texture.
-I would not try substituting.
-Go with the real thing for the best result.
+It’s a vital component to this recipe.

 How to Make Pumpkin Spice Snickerdoodles